 1. The Happy Ending

 If you fall for this, you’re a stone cold idiot.
-This one plays out as follows…. you (most likely a solo male traveller) are approached by a massage parlor employee offering a too-good-to-pass-up price on a happy ending massage.
-You gleefully agree and follow them to the parlor.
+This one plays out as follows…. you (most likely a solo male traveller) are approached by a massage parlour employee offering a too-good-to-pass-up price on a happy ending massage.
+You gleefully agree and follow them to the parlour.
 You’re immediately flanked by thugs who walk your horny ass to the nearest ATM and force you to withdraw money, which they steal, together with all the money you already have on you.
 If the goons don’t get you, a dodgy cop might fleece you with threats of arrest for illegal activities and you, not wanting your mum to find out, agree to pay whatever it takes to get out of this situation!